awesomeTornadoes/BattleCode/README.md

 # BattleCode

-Test your coding skillz against anyone.
+Test your coding skills against anyone.
 Then create new challenges for others to test themselves against!

 ## Team